 Top 10 Southern Ontario Landscape Trends for 2026

-If you’ve looked around your neighbourhood lately, you’ve probably noticed something: Southern Ontario yards are leveling up.
-The pandemic years didn’t just make people stay home, they transformed backyards into extensions of the living room, the cottage, and in some cases, the spa.
+If you’ve looked around your neighbourhood lately, you’ve probably noticed something: Southern Ontario yards are levelling up.
+The pandemic years didn’t just make people stay home; they transformed backyards into extensions of the living room, the cottage, and in some cases, the spa.

 Homeowners aren’t settling for patchy grass and a wobbly deck anymore; they’re building real outdoor living spaces built for Canadian weather, real life, and real comfort.
 As we head into 2026, the trends are clear: smarter spaces, tougher materials, and backyards that actually get used.
 Here’s what’s shaping the new outdoor lifestyle across Southern Ontario.